Top 5 Best Mattress for Parkinson’s Patients 2025

 Can better sleep improve thinking issues caused by Parkinson’s?

 Getting quality, restorative sleep is vital for brain health.
 While it won’t cure cognitive decline, poor sleep quality can worsen focus and memory problems.
-A comfortable mattress promoting better sleep gives your brain essential rest, potentially helping you feel sharper and more focused during the day.
+A comfortable mattress that promotes better sleep gives your brain the essential rest it needs, potentially helping you feel sharper and more focused during the day.
 Good sleep supports overall cognitive function.

 How does raising the head of the bed help with sleep apnea?

 For obstructive sleep apnea, sleeping in an elevated position using an adjustable bed helps keep your airway open.
-Gravity assists in preventing the throat tissues from collapsing, which reduces breathing interruptions.
+Gravity helps prevent the throat tissues from collapsing, thereby reducing breathing interruptions.
 This simple positional change can significantly improve breathing and sleep quality if you experience apnea alongside Parkinson’s.

 Is looking at screens before bed bad for sleep?